 Patrick Holford, BSc, DipION, FBANT, NTCRP, is a leading spokesman on nutrition and founder of the Institute for Optimum Nutrition.
-He is the author of 37 books, translated into over 30 language, including The Optimum Nutrition Bible, Optimum Nutrition for the Mind and and Ten Secrets of 100% Healthy People and his latest book Improve Your Digestion.
+He is the author of 37 books, translated into over 30 languages, including The Optimum Nutrition Bible, Optimum Nutrition for the Mind and Ten Secrets of 100% Healthy People and his latest book Improve Your Digestion.

 Patrick was involved in groundbreaking research showing that multivitamins can increase children’s IQ scores – the subject of a Horizon television documentary in the 1980s.
 He was one of the first promoters of the importance of zinc, essential fats, low-GL diets and homocysteine-lowering B vitamins and their importance in mental health.
 He started the whole profession of nutritional therapy in the UK, founding the Institute for Optimum Nutrition in London in 1984.
 Patrick is also founder of the charitable Food for the Brain Foundation which helps those with mental health issues through nutrition and offers a Cognitive Function Test for Alzheimer’s prevention.

 The Scientific Advisory Board is comprised of leading academics in nutrition, psychiatry, education, psychology and brain biochemistry to provide expert opinion on the evidence base for the recommendations for Food for the Brain campaigns.
 It provides advice and recommendations regarding all scientific issues posed by the work of the charity.
 The Board reviews and evaluates the elements of all projects contemplated by Food for the Brain to ensure they are consistent with the best available science.